open-resources/dash_curriculum/tutorial/part5/chapter14.md

   - One sub-folder, named `pages`, that contains all of the seperate pages of the app
   - Another sub-folder called 'assets' which will hold the pictures and style sheets our app might use

-Let's start exploring `multi-page apps` by walking through the example in [Dash documentation](https://dash.plotly.com/urls).
+Let's start exploring multi-page apps by walking through the first example of Pages in [Dash documentation](https://dash.plotly.com/urls#example:-simple-multi-page-app-with-pages).
+The complete app can be [located here](./ch14_files/dash_multi_page).

 First, create a root directory folder called `dash_multi_page`.
 Within the `dash_multi_page` directory create the main file called `app.py` as well as the `/pages` and `/assets` subdirectories: